 At police headquarters, Carter is going over the cases involving Reese and discovers that most of them have been redacted.
 Her partner Kane finds a missing persons case from 2007 involving her suspect.
 The Feds have pulled the file and Kane warns that it's above her pay grade.

 Finch calls to tell Reese what he's learned and hasn't been able to find Derek.
-Reese is busying checking skate parks for Derek and finally tracks him.
-Posing as a cop, Reese demands to know the last time that Derek has seen Theresa.
+Reese is busying checking skate parks for Deacon and finally tracks him.
+Posing as a cop, Reese demands to know the last time that Deacon has seen Theresa.
 While they talk, Reese takes his phone and pairs it with his own.
-Once Derek leaves, he sends a message telling Theresa to bolt.
+Once Deacon leaves, he sends a message telling Theresa to bolt.
 Reese looks around and sees a nervous-looking girl taking a cell phone call.
 She runs off and he goes after her.
 However, when Reese grabs her, she cuts him with an x-acto knife and gets away.

 Finch goes to IFT, the software design company where everyone knows him as Harold.
 His boss confronts him and tells him that he needs to finish his current project as quickly as possible.
 When Finch gets to his cubicle, he finds Reese waiting for him.
 Reese notes that the HR records indicate that Finch has worked there 17 years and has only been promoted twice... and no one knows that he owns the entire company.
 Finch says that the best place to hide is in plain sight, and that if Reese gives him away, everyone in the department would be assigned or promoted.
 Reese tells him that Theresa is alive but that he lost her.
 He's confirmed that she's using a skimmer to capture account numbers and pins from ATM users and sell them online to cover her expenses.
 Finch says that he can track her down and promises to find Derek, and plans to check Grant's finances.
 Reese says that he'll find the shooter by seeing where he can hire one.
 As he leaves, a woman comes over and asks "Harold" who his friend is.